illustration showing Brightspot extensible architecture benefits

 Your content teams can work faster, freed from time spent formatting content for different platforms and devices.
 Your developers can make rapid enhancements and updates, improving productivity and allowing for more effective use of stored data without risk of instability or performance issues.
 Your users will have a smoother and more interactive experience due to boosted load speeds and streamlined connectivity.

-What are the benefits of headless CMS for technical teams?
+What are the benefits of headless CMS for technical teams, and how does it compare to traditional and decoupled CMS options?

 Headless is the most developer-friendly of CMS options.
 With a headless CMS, your development team can create a custom front end that works for your project, your brand, your company and your end users.
 Developers can use any of their favorite frameworks and tools and are not limited by the back end of your CMS.